TristonC/pytorch-book/README.md

    ```

 ## Visdom load failure and its solution
 **The latest version of the visdom has solved this problem.
-Please upgrade it."
+Please upgrade it.**
 ```
 pip install --upgrade visdom
 ```